Azure/azure-quickstart-templates/glassfish-on-suse/README.md

 ### azuredeploy.Parameters.json File Explained

-1.  _artifactsLocation: The base URL where artifacts required by this template are located
-2.  glassfishVersion: The version of GlassFish that will be deployed
+1.  glassfishVersion: The version of GlassFish that will be deployed
-3.  glassfishRelease: The release package that will be deployed to all servers
+2.  glassfishRelease: The release package that will be deployed to all servers
-4.  numberOfInstances: Number of VMs to deploy
+3.  numberOfInstances: Number of VMs to deploy
-5.  dnsNameforLBIP: A distinct Public DNS name used to reference the VM Load Balancer, for access to deployed applications
+4.  dnsNameforLBIP: A distinct Public DNS name used to reference the VM Load Balancer, for access to deployed applications
-6.  vmSize:  Select from one of the allowed VM sizes listed in the azuredeploy.json file
-7.  osImage: Select from OpenSUSE or SLES for the Operating System
-8.  adminUsername: Admin username for OS login
+5.  adminUsername: Admin username for OS login
-9.  glassfishAdminPassword: The password given to the default GlassFish 'admin' user
+6.  glassfishAdminPassword: The password given to the default GlassFish 'admin' user
-10. sshPublicKey: The public key used to secure SSH access with each VM
+7.  sshPublicKey: The public key used to secure SSH access with each VM

 ## Deploy Template